a2stuff/a2d/res/notes/testplan.md

 Repeat for each file picker:
 * In each pathname field, type in an invalid path name.
 Click OK (multiple times if needed to commit the dialog).
 Verify that an alert is shown.
 * In each pathname field, type in a volume path (e.g. "/VOL").
 Click OK (multiple times if needed to commit dialog).
-  * Selector: File > Run a File... - nothing should happen, and the dialog should remain open.
+  * Selector: File > Run a Program... - nothing should happen, and the dialog should remain open.
   * DeskTop: File > Copy a File... - an alert should show.
   * DeskTop: File > Delete a File... - an alert should show.
   * DeskTop: Shortcuts > Add a Shortcut... - the dialog should close.